-Electrical issues should be inspected quickly to stop a fire.
-If you smell burning plastic when your air conditioner is operating, turn it off and reach us at 540-675-4306 right away.
+Electrical issues should be inspected quickly to prevent a fire.
+If you notice burning plastic when your air conditioner is operating, turn it off and contact us at 540-675-4306 without delay.

 6. Air Conditioner Smells Like Cat Pee

-A strong ammonia odor means there could be mold present in your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+An overpowering ammonia odor means there could be mold spreading within your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 How to Solve It

 Mycotoxins are hazardous to your health.
-That’s why it’s important to have a pro like Childress Heating & AC examine your air conditioner and ductwork and clean it when necessary.
+That’s why we recommend having a specialist like Childress Heating & AC examine your air conditioner and ductwork and clean it when necessary.

-Our Pros Can Get Rid of Odd Air Conditioner Smells Rapidly
+Our Professionals Can Take Care of Strange Air Conditioner Smells Quickly

-You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your noxious air conditioner, give us a call at 540-675-4306.
-We’ll figure out the issue quickly and resolve it at a competitive.
+You deserve to be cozy in your house and shouldn’t have an air conditioner that smells bad.
+When you need relief from your noxious air conditioner, give us a call at 540-675-4306.
+We’ll determine the problem quickly and take care of it at a fair price.